Insality/defold-quest/README.md

 - **Quest Management** - Create, start, and complete quests with ease.
 - **Quest Progress** - Track the progress of quests and their tasks.
 - **Quest Events** - Listen for quest-related events and adjust it for your needs.
+- **Quest Configs** - Flexible quest config system which allows to use quests in various ways.

 ## Setup